ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 ## Java Client

-Provides the most flexible and performant way to integrate your app with ClickHouse.
+Provides the most flexible and performant way to integrate your Java application with ClickHouse.

 ### Environment requirements